leonardok/leonardok.github.io/_posts/2013-05-02-what-you-need-to-know-couchdb-django.md

 ### A little brief.
 What to expect.

 So this is a NoSQL database.
-This means you won.t be running queries on it.
+This means you won't be running queries on it.
 You will basically be accessing pre-defined mapping/reducing functions.
 This is an exemple of a mapping function: